This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 | ++ | inc | -- | dec |

-Assignment is likely accomplished through the mov instruction, for example:
+Assignment might be done via the mov instruction, for example:

 a = 3; // mov [addressof(a)] 3